kinimod23/ANLP_Final_Project/README.md

 # ANLP Final Project

 ## Final project (code & sample outputs) is in the notebook "All_scripts.ipynb"
++ All_scripts.py should be opened in jupter to show the images

 ### Additional info
 + LDA, k-means clustering & sentiment analysis